 Roughly 4 million women give birth every year in the United States.
 And while the vast majority of those deliveries go off without a hitch, more than 50,000 of these women suffer complications during labor annually, according to the Centers for Disease Control and Prevention.
 The United States stands out as the country with the industrialized world’s worst maternal mortality rate.
-But the mothers aren’t the only ones who suffer: Nearly 30 out of every 1,000 infants suffer some type of injury during labor.
+But the mothers are not the only ones who suffer: Nearly 30 out of every 1,000 infants suffer some type of injury during labor.

 If you or your child has been hurt during childbirth because of a medical professional’s negligence, get help from a medical injury lawyer quickly.